Anusha-Devadiga79/resume-genie/replit.md

 # Overview

 ResumeGenie is an AI-powered resume optimization platform built with React and Express.
-The application allows users to upload their resumes, analyzes them for ATS (Applicant Tracking System) compatibility, and provides intelligent optimization suggestions using OpenAI's language models.
-The system includes features for document parsing, keyword analysis, content optimization, and multi-format export capabilities.
+The application allows users to both upload existing resumes for analysis and build new resumes from scratch using a comprehensive form-based interface.
+The system analyzes resumes for ATS (Applicant Tracking System) compatibility, provides intelligent optimization suggestions using OpenAI's language models, and offers downloadable resume exports in multiple formats.
+Key features include document parsing, keyword analysis, content optimization, resume building with layout options, and multi-format export capabilities.

 # User Preferences